neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 _See also: [Location Based Effect Components] on the Minecraft Wiki_

- Location based effect components are components that contain an `EnchantmentLocationBasedEffect`.
+ Location based effect components are components that implement `EnchantmentLocationBasedEffect`.
 These components define actions to take that need to know where in the level the wielder of the enchantment is.
 They operate using two major methods: `EnchantmentEntityEffect#onChangedBlock`, which is called when the enchanted item is equipped and when the wielder changes their `BlockPos`, and `onDeactivate`, which is called when the enchanted item is removed.

 Custom `EnchantmentLocationBasedEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_LOCATION_BASED_EFFECT_TYPE`.